stuartelimu/stuartelimu.github.io/articles/fix-zsh-font-issue-in-vs-code-on-manjaro.md

-How Fix zsh font issue in VS Code on Manjaro
+# How to fix zsh font issue in VS Code on Manjaro Linux.

-vs-code-icons-not-showing

 One of the things I love about using Manjaro Linux is the zsh terminal.
 It's quite a whole vibe having auto complete and some really nice icons in the terminal.